MadhavBaghla2004/PowerOutageAnalysis/README.md

   height="500"
   frameborder="0"
 ></iframe>
+This graph demonstrates the relationship between the `'CUSTOMERS.AFFECTED'` and `'OUTAGE.DURATION'` values.
+The graph is zoomed in to a limited axis of a duration up to 10,000 minutes and 750,000 customers affected to exclude extreme outliers and get a clearer vision of the distribution of the data.

+The graph also includes information from the `'CAUSE.CATEGORY'` through the scatter plot's colors and the `'CLIMATE.CATEGORY'` when you hover over a data point.

+This graph shows that there is no upfront correlation between the two columns, but the majority of the larger power outage durations were caused by severe weather.

 #### Interesting Aggregates Pivot Table
 The pivot table offers a clearer perspective on the median outage duration by examining the interplay between the cause of the outage, `'CAUSE.CATEGORY'`, the climate conditions, `'CLIMATE.CATEGORY'`, and the scale of customers affected, `'CUSTOMERS.AFFECTED'`.